iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

     ```

 ## 4. Promote winner
-Assert that the winner of the experiment is the candidate version.
-The experiment may take a couple of minutes to complete, after which these assertions should be true.
+Assert that the experiment completed and found a winning version.
+If the conditions are not satisfied, try again after a few more seconds.
 ```shell
 iter8ctl assert -c completed -c winnerFound
 ```